jenkinsci/templating-engine-plugin/docs/concepts/library-development/library-configuration-file.md

 }
 ```

-1. ensures that `parameterA` was configured and is set to either "a", "b", or 11
+1. ensures that `parameterA` was configured and is set to either 'a', 'b', or 11

 ### Regular Expression Validation